marklearst/variables-contract/docs/contract/variable-contract.md

 - Every variable has `$type` and `$value`.
 - References resolve and are acyclic.
 - References use the canonical reference syntax.
-- If `$value` uses modes, mode keys are intentional and consistent within a collection.
+- If `$value` uses modes, mode keys are explicit and shared within a collection.
 - Alias variables do not duplicate raw palette values when a base variable exists.
 - Component variables do not reference base variables directly unless explicitly documented.
 - Breaking changes are versioned and documented (rename, removal, `$type` change).